arinifthh/Nutri-----Link/README.md

 By Single Code

-Team Member : NUR ARINI FATIHAH BINTI MODH SABIR
+Team Member : NUR ARINI FATIHAH BINTI MOHD SABIR

 Nutri Link is a mobile application built with Flutter to address the United Nations Sustainable Development Goal of Zero Hunger.
 This app facilitates the connection between **Donors** and **Needy Organizations** by creating a portal where both parties can promote themselves, communicate, and make impactful contributions toward reducing hunger in communities.